signavio/tech-blog/_posts/2017-04-05-sniffy-database-profiler.md

 # Summary and outlook

 Sniffy shows the total response time of RESTful requests and database request within the requests of one page directly in your browser.
-In addition to the presented database feature, that lists the execution count and time of SQL statements, Sniffy can block requests to other servers (e.g. database, 3rd party service) to test the fault tolerance of your application.
+In addition to the presented database feature that lists the execution count and time of SQL statements, Sniffy can block requests to other servers (e.g. database, 3rd party service) to test the fault tolerance of your application.
 You can also integrate all the features of Sniffy in common [unit test frameworks](http://sniffy.io/docs/latest/#_unit_and_component_tests) to assert a maximum of executed statements.
 Sniffy is under active development on [github](https://github.com/sniffy/sniffy) and distributed under [The MIT License](https://opensource.org/licenses/MIT), which makes it easy to use even for commercial projects.
 In summary Sniffy is a nice tool to profile the response time of your application and is a free alternative to the commercial [XRebel](https://zeroturnaround.com/software/xrebel/) with a comparable feature set.